Rudy0/Travel-Planner-App/README.md

 ##Initialization

-To successful use the app you shold:
+To successful use the app you should:

     1. Clone or download this repo.
     2. Create a file .env and inside it add the keys to WeatherBit API and PixbayAPI  like this: